 The Three Pillars of Campbeltown Whisky

-Campbeltown’s whisky legacy shines through three key distilleries.
-Springbank, Glen Scotia, and Glengyle are the heart of the region’s whisky tradition.
-They make single malts with unique tastes.
+Campbeltown’s whisky legacy shines through three key distilleries: Springbank, Glen Scotia, and Glengyle.
+Together, they form the heart of the region’s whisky tradition, producing unique single malts.

 Springbank Distillery is a key part of Campbeltown’s whisky history.
-It was started in 1828 by Archibald Mitchell.
+Archibald Mitchell started it in 1828.
 Even when Campbeltown’s distilleries dropped from 30 to just two by 1934, Springbank kept going.

 Springbank focuses on quality over quantity.
 They use local barley, which makes about 340-370 liters of spirit per tonne.
 This results in complex, full-bodied whiskies with a hint of the sea.